answeredbyablemind/answeredbyablemind.github.io/_posts/2021-12-20-positive_definite_en.md

 ## The Meaning of the Name "Positive Definite"

-There are some mathematical terms that are translated very well.
-The translation of "positive definite" into "양의 정부호" seems to be more intuitive than the English word "positive definite".

 "Positive definite" is related to signs.
 In other words, if a matrix is positive definite, it implies that the way positive numbers work applies in a similar way.

 Let's consider an arbitrary positive real number $a$.
 Also, let's consider an arbitrary real number $b$.